Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Industry Network</b></td>
 <td>
-A chain network that services solutions built for a particular industry.
+A chain network that services solutions that are built for a particular industry.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Regional Industry Network</b></td>
 <td>
-A chain network that services applications built for a particular industry and region.
+A chain network that services applications that are built for a particular industry and region.
 </td>
 </tr>
 <tr>